jku-win-dke/AISA-XMI-Mapper/plugins/aixm_5-1-1.md

 ## 1. Configuration File

 In the configuration file only UML classes from the AIXM namespace can be selected.
 If you are not sure, check the AIXM 5.1.1 UML navigator (http://www.aixm.aero/sites/aixm.aero/files/imce/AIXM511HTML/index.html).
-See the decisions for configuration (../input/configuration4donlon.xml) Donlon airport example (../\_example data/donlon airport.ttl) below.
+See the decisions for the configuration (../input/configuration4donlon.xml) of the Donlon airport example (../\_example data/donlon airport.ttl) below.

 	Donlon airport									decisions for configuration file
 	<uuid:dd062d88-3e64-4a5d-bebd-89476db9ebea> a aixm:AirportHeliport; 	-->	<class>AirportHeliport</class>